 According to Lockheed Martin, more than 1000 F-35s have been developed and operated from over 26 bases worldwide.
 Over 1,255 pilots and 10,030 maintenance staff had been trained on the aircraft.

 Despite being loaded with state-of-the-art features, the F-35s were built for air-to-ground missions.
-Therefore, they do not stand a chance against the Raptors when it comes to dogfighting, given that F-22s are air-superiority fighter jets.
+Therefore, they do not stand a chance against the Raptors in a dogfight, given that the F-22 is an air-superiority fighter jet.

-While the Raptor was designed with advanced stealth and super maneuverability, the F-35s were designed to be stealthy with exceptional sensors but with aerodynamic performance, only comparable to an F-16 and nowhere near the F-22 Raptor.
+While the Raptor was designed with advanced stealth and super maneuverability, the F-35s were designed to be stealthy with exceptional sensors, but with aerodynamic performance comparable only to an F-16 and nowhere near the F-22 Raptor.

 “The F-22 can ramp it up all the way to 2.25 Mach.
-It climbs at a rate of 62,000 feet per minute whereas the F-35 climbs at 45,000 feet per minute.”
+It climbs at a rate of 62,000 feet per minute, whereas the F-35 climbs at 45,000 feet per minute.”

 However, despite the mismatch in speed, the F-35s can still hold their own against non-stealthy fighters.

 “The Air Force expects that the F-35, with its stealth and sensors, will be able to fill the gaps between flights of F-22s during a large-scale engagement.
-The F-35 does not have the sheer speed and altitude of the Raptor, but it does have excellent sensors and stealth, which does afford its decent capability against non-stealthy aircraft.”
+The F-35 does not have the sheer speed and altitude of the Raptor, but it does have excellent sensors and stealth, which does afford it decent capability against non-stealthy aircraft.”

 What Did The US Veteran Pilot Have To Say